MicrosoftDocs/azure-docs-powershell/azps-10.4.1/Az.Sql/Remove-AzSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Remove-AzSqlServerActiveDirectoryAdministrator** cmdlet removes an Azure Active Directory (Azure AD) administrator for AzureSQL Server in the current subscription.
+The **Remove-AzSqlServerActiveDirectoryAdministrator** cmdlet removes a Microsoft Entra administrator for AzureSQL Server in the current subscription.

 ## EXAMPLES